Kathryn Janeway: Character biography

 In the Star Trek universe, Kathryn Janeway was born on May 20, 2336 in Bloomington, Indiana on Earth.
 She was the daughter of Vice Admiral Janeway and has a sister named Phoebe, who is the artist in the family.
 Phoebe never chose to join Starfleet and stayed close to home with her mother, Gretchen Janeway.
 Kathryn Janeway was very close to her father, who taught her to look at the universe with a scientist's eye; she was devastated by his death.
-Her first mission after graduating the academy was as a science officer on the USS Al-Batani, where she served as Chief Science Officer during the Arias mission.
+Her first mission after graduating the academy was as a science officer on the USS Al-Batani, where she served as chief science officer during the Arias mission.

 Captain Janeway takes command of the Intrepid-class USS Voyager in 2371.
 Their first mission is to locate and capture a Maquis vessel last seen in the area of space known as the Badlands.
 While there, the Maquis ship and Voyager are transported against their will into the Delta Quadrant, 70,000 light-years away, by a massive displacement wave.
-The Maquis ship is destroyed while fighting the Kazon-Ogla, and although Voyager survives, there are numerous casualties.
-In order to protect the Ocampa, who live on a planet Voyager visits, Janeway destroys the Caretaker Array, the space station that transported the two ships to the Delta Quadrant, which provides energy to the Ocampa's planet, despite the fact that the Array may be the two ships' only chance to return home.
+The Maquis ship is destroyed while fighting the Kazon-Ogla, and although Voyager survives, numerous casualties occur.
+To protect the Ocampa, who live on a planet Voyager visits, Janeway destroys the Caretaker Array, the space station that transported the two ships to the Delta Quadrant, which provides energy to the Ocampa's planet, despite the fact that the Array may be the two ships' only chance to return home.
 In doing this, Janeway strands her ship and crew seven decades' travel from home.

 Her first major task is integrating the surviving Maquis and Voyager crews.
 Chakotay, captain of the Maquis ship, succeeds the deceased Lieutenant Commander Cavit as her first officer.
 Janeway also grants convicted criminal, former Starfleet officer, and accomplished pilot Tom Paris a field commission, and makes him Voyagers helmsman.

-Janeway's other interactions with her crew include helping the de-assimilated Borg Seven of Nine reclaim her individuality and humanity and advocating for the Doctor's status as a sentient being.
+Janeway's other interactions with her crew include helping the deassimilated Borg Seven of Nine reclaim her individuality and humanity and advocating for the Doctor's status as a sentient being.

-During the course of the TV series, Voyager has contact with the Q Continuum on three occasions, and repeated contact with the Borg.
+During the course of the TV series, Voyager has contact with the Q Continuum on three occasions and repeated contact with the Borg.
 With the intervention of a future/alternate version of herself, Janeway leads her crew in using one of the Borg's transwarp conduits to return her ship to Federation space after having traveled through the Delta Quadrant for seven years.

 In a cameo in the film Star Trek: Nemesis, now-Admiral Janeway instructs Captain Jean-Luc Picard to travel to Romulus at the invitation of the film's antagonist.

-A few years after Voyager's return to Federation space and Janeway's subsequent promotion to Admiral, Janeway commands the USS Dauntless in an effort to locate her former first officer Chakotay who disappeared while commanding the USS Protostar.
+A few years after Voyager's return to Federation space and Janeway's subsequent promotion to admiral, Janeway commands the USS Dauntless in an effort to locate her former first officer Chakotay, who disappeared while commanding the USS Protostar.